Our Mission is to provide inviting spaces, new opportunities and lasting memories.

 GET AWAY IN THE GREAT BASIN

-We are a 10-room roadside motel and full-service restaurant in beautiful Baker, Nevada.
+We are a 10-room roadside motel and soon-to-be general store in beautiful Baker, Nevada.

-Just steps away from Great Basin National Park, you will be ideally located to enjoy the many attractions of the park and surrounding region.
+Just steps away from Great Basin National Park, you will be ideally located to enjoy the many attractions of the park and surrounding region throughout the year.

 With one of the darkest night skies in the country, this is an excellent area for stargazing.

-The park offers astronomy lectures and telescope viewings 3 nights per week in the summer.
+The park offers astronomy programs in the summer and an annual astronomy festival in mid-September.
 The park also features limestone caves and bristlecone pine trees that live over 4,000 years old.